eclab/grains/oration/README.md

 ## Non-Random Configuration

-If you would like Oration to speak all the sentences one at a time, just take the Speech Finished Trigger (Digital Out (D)) and feed it into the Trigger for Speaking the Next Sentence (Audio In (A)).
+If you would like Oration 2 to speak all the sentences one at a time, just take the Speech Finished Trigger (Digital Out (D)) and feed it into the Trigger for Speaking the Next Sentence (Audio In (A)).

 #### IN 1
 Current Sentence to Speak (CV)
 #### IN 2
 Pitch CV [Changing pitch also changes speaking speed]
 #### IN 3
-Trigger Speaking the Selected Sentence
+Trigger Speaking the Next Sentence
 #### AUDIO IN (A)
-Trigger Speaking the Next Sentence
+Trigger Speaking the Current Sentence
 #### AUDIO OUT
 Speech Output
 #### DIGITAL OUT (D)